 In the muscles and heart, magnesium competes with calcium to help the muscles relax after contracting.
 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat.

-Atlantic mackerel provides a higher percentage of 5 of the 7 B vitamins listed in the table above.
+Atlantic provides a higher percentage of 5 of the 7 B vitamins listed in the table above.
 The B vitamins provided include the following:

 - B1 (thiamin)

 - B2 (riboflavin)